-Acai is an indigenous berry found in the rain forests of the Amazon.
-This antioxidant-rich fruit has been heralded for centuries as a healing, immune-stimulating, energy-boosting fruit.
+There are many healthy berries you can add to your diet.
+The acai berry (Euterpe oleraceae) is one of the most nutritious berries on the planet.
+Also called the Amazonian palm berry, acai is native to the Amazon rainforest.
+This fruit has been heralded for centuries for its healing, immune-stimulating, energy-boosting properties.
 Research reveals this antioxidant-rich berry may help suppress and repair oxidative damage.
 Let’s take a look at twelve health benefits of acai berries.

 1. Promotes Heart Health

-Similar to red wine, research shows that acai berries are extremely high in anthocyanins, a type of antioxidant that supports balanced cholesterol levels.[2, 3] They are also rich in plant sterols that provide cardio-protective benefits, including supporting circulation, improving overall blood composition, and relaxing the blood vessels.[4, 5]
+Like red wine, acai berries are extremely high in anthocyanins, a type of antioxidant that supports balanced cholesterol levels.[2, 3] They are also rich in plant sterols that provide cardioprotective benefits, including supporting circulation, improving overall blood composition, and relaxing the blood vessels.[4, 5]

 3. Aids Weight Loss

 Acai may help you lose weight and maintain a healthy weight.
 One interesting study found that eating 200 grams of acai pulp reduced total body fat, reduced skinfolds, and increased insulin sensitivity in overweight women.
 In the same study, women whose body weight was normal experienced a redistribution of body fat, with reduced subcutaneous body fat but increased visceral fat.

 4. Promotes Skin Health

 Natural skin care products made with acai oil are a great natural alternative to chemical-based skin care products.
 Currently, many beauty products contain acai oil because of the oil's high antioxidant content.
 Its skin care benefits aren’t limited to an external application.
 When eaten, the berries provide nutrition that can give your skin a healthy glow.
 In fact, Brazilians have been eating acai berries for centuries to promote skin health.